Population: 33.6 million (2018)

 Sub-Sector Best Prospects

-Pharmaceuticals including diabetic care, cardiovascular drugs, antibiotics, and generics offer the best prospects.
+Pharmaceuticals for diabetic care, cardiovascular, antibiotics, and cancer treatment offer the best prospects.

 With the change in the Saudi Arabia trade paradigm that is focusing more on job creation and economic diversification, the export and shipping of pharmaceutical products into the Saudi market no longer translates into commercial success.
 Local production, technology transfer, conducting clinical trials locally, and the training/education of the Saudi labor force are becoming the new normal in the life sciences/pharmaceutical products industry.
-As the Ministry of Health is still the major financier and provider of healthcare services in the Kingdom, it will continue to dictate requirements for the pharmaceutical industry to operate.
+The 2030 Vision and NTP has placed the Industrial Clusters (IC) as the leader government entity to develop five industrial sectors including the pharmaceutical and biotech industry.

 Position: Senior Commercial Specialist